HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 <img src='images/subscription2.jpg'/>

-When working with the CINX API in conjunction with a company’s subscription a catalog is often named Data Source.
+When working with the CINX API in conjunction with a company’s subscription a catalog is often named as Data Source in API responses.

 ## App - Data Sources
 ### CINX Application and Data Source Introduction